intell-sci-comput/PSE/README.md

-# Discovering physical laws with parallel combinatorial tree search
+# Discovering physical laws with parallel symbolic enumeration

 *Official implementation of PSE with its core PSRN (Parallel Symbolic Regression Network) module*